 - One which focused on the relevance of World Heritage designations and the comparative weighting of Outstanding Universal Value alongside local valuations of heritage; - Another which focused on the national and local values of the archives alongside the historic environment (Hoyle forthcoming); - Lastly, this faction of the WtW project was tasked with two related inquiries focusing on social values of heritage.
-It was briefed to: - a.
-Critically examine the range of heritage values held by experts and nonexperts relevant to heritage, and; - b.
-Experiment and examine ways in which to enable "heritage communities" to participate in heritage management members of the York World Heritage Committee, York Archives, the National Archives, City of York Council and Historic England.
+It was briefed to: - Critically examine the range of heritage values held by experts and nonexperts relevant to heritage, and; - Experiment and examine ways in which to enable "'heritage communities' to participate in heritage management

+(adapted from the CDA supporting statement 2013, see Appendix A.i).
+The WtW project was proposed as a forward-thinking assessment of heritage management in York, to use the city as a "laboratory" for best practice methods.
+The City of York Council offered each student a placement in the West Offices as part of the CDA partnership and several meetings were set up with a steering group which included members of the York World Heritage Committee, York Archives, the National Archives, City of York Council and Historic England.
 Moreover, the archaeological practitioner at the CYC, who took the role of secondary supervisor, was able to give many contacts in York with a view of selecting case studies (we had several meetings to this aim).
 But whilst the initial CDA brief acted as a guide for inquiry, the choice and breadth of case studies and choice of methodology remained at our discretion.
 How this study and the CDA partnership evolved over four years will be reflected upon in the conclusion chapter.